Azure/eno/docs/reconciliation.md

 > This can be disabled by setting the `eno.azure.io/deletion-strategy: orphan` annotation on the composition.

-## Annotations
+## Drift Detection

-Eno synthesizers can use special annotations to configure the Eno reconciler.

-> Any labels/annotations prefixed with `eno.azure.io/` will not be included in the final materialized/reconciled resource.

-### Reconciliation Interval

 By default, resources are reconciled when their expected state changes or when `eno-reconciler` restarts.

+In some cases it's useful for the Eno reconciler to regularly sync a resource.
-The `reconcile-interval` annotation can be used to periodically reconcile the resource to correct for drift, etc.
+Syncing the resource will correct any drift, re-evaluate any conditional overrides, etc.

 ```yaml
 annotations:
   eno.azure.io/reconcile-interval: "15m" # supports any value parsable by Go's `time.ParseDuration`
 ```

+## Annotations

+Eno synthesizers can use special annotations to configure the Eno reconciler.

+> Any labels/annotations prefixed with `eno.azure.io/` will not be included in the final materialized/reconciled resource.

 ### Readiness Expressions